topper-123/Articles/New-interesting-data-types-in-Python3.rst

 ``types.MappingProxyType`` is used as a read-only dict and was added in Python 3.3.

 That ``types.MappingProxyType`` is read-only means that it can't be directly manipulated and if users want to make changes, they have to deliberately make a copy, and make changes to that copy.
 This is perfect if you're handing a ``dict`` -like structure over to a data consumer, and you want to ensure that the data consumer is not unintentionally changing the original data.
-In practical use this is often extremely useful, as cases of data consumers changing passed-in data structures leads to very obscure bugs in your code that are difficult to track down.
+This is often extremely useful, as cases of data consumers changing passed-in data structures leads to very obscure bugs in your code that are difficult to track down.

 A ``types.MappingProxyType`` example: